 where $a$ and $b$ are arbitrary parameters.
 Eq.(\ref{y}) then gives

 Choosing initial condition with $b, a \rightarrow \infty$ again corresponds to an ensemble of $C$-matrices with only first column elements as non-zero and thereby $Y_0=c_0$.

-(iii) {\bf Component variance with exponential decay along columns (EE): } Here again the mean is kept zero for all elements but the variance changes expoentially across the column as well as row:
+(iii) {\bf Components variance with exponential decay along columns (EE): } Here again the mean is kept zero for all elements but the variance changes exponentially across the column as well as row:

 with $b$ as an arbitrary parameter.
 Eq.(\ref{y}) now gives

 with $M=N^2$.
 Here again the initial choice of parameters $b, a \rightarrow \infty$ leads to a $C$-matrix ensemble same as in above two cases and same $Y_0$.